singaround/songbook/songs/the-king-of-the-southern-sea-the-king-of-the-southern-sea.md

 From none of his tribe could we e'er imbibe,\
 So useful, so blessed a thing,\
 Then we'll on land go hand in hand,\
-To hall him the Ocean King,
+To hall him the Ocean King.

 > ***Oh, the rare old whale...***